 Required Licenses

-- Real Estate License: Must pass the state exam and meet continuing education requirements.
+- Real Estate License: Must complete required coursework and pass the state exam to operate legally in the rental property market.

 Insurance Requirements